-The Small Ruminant Program educates landowners and small-scale producers about best management practices and the economic benefits of raising healthy goats and sheep.
-The program also explores sustainable methods of integrating livestock, timber production, and forage production in silvopasture systems and the long-term effects of different grazing systems on the environment.
+The Small Ruminant Program educates landowners and small-scale producers about best management practices for raising healthy goats and sheep.
+The program explores sustainable methods of integrating livestock, timber production, and forage production in silvopasture systems.
+In addition, participants learn about the long-term effects of different grazing systems on the environment.

-- Meat Goat Demonstration Project – This project was funded by the United States Department of Agriculture’s National Institute of Food and Agriculture (USDA-NIFA).
-The project was developed on Alabama A&M University forestland in collaboration between Alabama Extension and Alabama A&M University’s College of Agricultural, Life and Natural Sciences.
-The objective of this project is to investigate how rotational browsing and stocking rate affect the understory vegetation, soil health, and gastrointestinal parasites of the goats browsing on forestland.
-This forestland contains a variety of invasive plants such as Chinese privet, bush honeysuckle, kudzu, thorny olive, mimosa, tree of heaven, paulownia, and many other invasive plant species.
-The project uses Kiko goats to control this understory vegetation while also improving the visual appearance of the landscape.
+This project was funded by USDA NIFA.
+The project was developed on AAMU forestland as a collaborative project between Alabama Extension and the College of Agricultural, Life, and Natural Sciences at AAMU.
+The Meat Goat Demonstration Project investigated how rotational browsing and stocking rates affected the understory vegetation, soil health, and gastrointestinal parasites of goats browsing on forestland.
+This forestland contained a variety of invasive plants, such as Chinese privet, bush honeysuckle, kudzu, thorny olive, mimosa, tree of heaven, paulownia, and other plant species.
+The project also used Kiko goats to control understory plant growth.